 Now, custodial parent let’s look at it from your perspective.
 You know that the non-custodial is going to get their weekend possessions and they’re going to get the extended summer possessions.
 If you want to piece together a vacation or something you need to understand that you get two weekends in addition to the second and fourth Fridays which will be your weekends as well.
 But you get two weekends that you get to swipe away from the non-custodial parent.

 One weekend is inside of their 30-day extended summer possession.
 That notice has to be given by April 15th if you want that weekend inside of their extended summer possession.
-The weekend that you want that is outside of their extended summer possession, when you’re snagging one of their first, third, and fifth weekends, you only have to give them the two-week notice to get that.
-So you don’t have to notify by April 15th.
+The weekend that you want is outside of their extended summer possession when you’re snagging one of their first, third, and fifth weekends, you only have to give them the two-week notice to get that.
+So you don’t have to notify me by April 15th.
 You can, if you want to, but otherwise you just have to give them at least two weeks’ notice of that period.

 So that’s kind of the basics of the extended summer possession and the notice provisions.
 So stay tuned for some future monthly reviews of the Texas standard possession order and I will try to dial in the summer visit a little bit more in detail.
 Talk to you soon.

 I was born in Dallas and spent the majority of my life here.
 I moved to Denver in the middle of the first grade and moved back to Plano in the middle of the eleventh grade.
 I graduated from Plano Senior High in 1984 and then attended Richland College and the University of North Texas where a received a Bachelor of Business Administration.
 From there I attended the Texas Tech University School of Law and was licensed to practice law in May of 1993.